Gamera: Characteristics

+Showa

-During the franchise's Shōwa period, Gamera is depicted as feeding on flammable substances, such as oil and fire.
+During the franchise's Shōwa era, Gamera was depicted as feeding on flammable substances, such as oil and fire.
 According to notes by frequent series director Noriaki Yuasa, Gamera's internal anatomy includes sacs which allow him to store oil, lava, coal, and uranium.
-In Gamera, the Giant Monster and Gamera vs. Barugon, cold temperatures are shown to weaken Gamera.
-During the franchise's Heisei period, Gamera has retractable claws protruding from his elbows, and is shown to be able to shoot plasma fireballs from his mouth.
-Gamera has also been portrayed as being able to absorb mana from the Earth, to fire a plasma beam from his chest, and to regenerate lost limbs.
+In Gamera, the Giant Monster and Gamera vs. Barugon, extreme cold temperatures are shown to weaken Gamera, although he is capable of being active in the outer space and the deep ocean.
+Gamera is also capable of performing additional feats including supernatural ones such as emitting electricity and electromagnetic waves, telepathy, and remote sensing.
+Additionally, he has a high intelligence which is used to outsmart antagonists, to tactically use artificial objects, to behave cautiously to mind humans, and to repair an alien spaceship.
+Gamera's intention behind bizarre displays including acrobatic and musical acts in later films was presumably to calm and entertain children.

 The original 1965 film, Gamera, the Giant Monster, depicts Gamera's origins as being a result of United States military fighters launching an attack on enemy bombers (presumably belonging to the Soviet Union), which causes the detonation of an atomic bomb on board one of the aircraft.
 The nuclear blast releases Gamera from a state of suspended animation in the ice.
 Meanwhile, a Japanese research team stumbles upon an Inuit tribe in possession of an ancient stone etching that depicts a giant turtle, which the tribe refers to as "Gamera".

+His exact origin was not verified aside from his association with the ancient civilization of the Atlantis, while he was potentially known to the inhabitants on the Mu continent because of his fights against Jiger back then, as the civilization had been troubled by the parasitic monster.
+The Inuit fear of Gamera and his confinement in the Arctic, contrary to his heroic personality and favor of thermal energy, was presumably due to his entrapment by the Atlanteans and inherited memories of their ancestors to mistake him as a threat, along with the loss of records by Atlanteans after the demise of the ancient civilization.

+His incongruous ferocity in Gamera, the Giant Monster and the beginning of Gamera vs. Barugon was presumably due to an uncontrollable starvation and confusion after 8,000 years of hibernation caused by the entrapment by the Atlanteans, and Gamera's rampage against humanity was only to feed on thermal energy and electricity.
+He learned of modern human technology through the atomic bomb explosion, and his attacks on cities were also to lure military operations so that he could feed more on thermal energy of weapons.
+The protagonist boy (Toshio) in the 1965 film kept claiming that Gamera was not villainous but had been misunderstood by the humanity because of his hunger and loneliness.
+Gamera's uncontrollable appetite was gradually satisfied, and he regained his natural calmness as the films progressed, and began saving the humanity voluntarily.